gasman/jsspeccy3/README.md

 ## Embedding

 JSSpeccy 3 is designed with embedding in mind.
-To include it in your own site, download [a release archive](https://github.com/gasman/jsspeccy3/releases) and copy the contents of the `dist` folder somewhere web-accessible.
+To include it in your own site, download [a release archive](https://github.com/gasman/jsspeccy3/releases) and copy the contents of the `jsspeccy` folder somewhere web-accessible.
 Be sure to keep the .js and .wasm files and the subdirectories in the same place relative to jsspeccy.js.

 In the `<head>` of your HTML page, include the tag